Weng Weng

-With the passing of time, dela Cruz became a cult film icon.
-Online, some of his movies went viral.
+Dela Cruz has since become a cult film icon after some of his movies went viral.
 By the 2000s, a lot of information published about him was vague.
 Research about his life led to the making of two successful documentaries: Machete Maidens Unleashed!
 (2010), and The Search for Weng Weng (2013).

 Early life

-Dela Cruz was born to Felicito Jose dela Cruz, an electrician (1914–1968), and Rita DeGuzman dela Cruz, a laundry woman (1919–1989), the youngest of five brothers, on September 7, 1957.
-As described by dela Cruz's brother Celing, dela Cruz's early life went as follows.
+Dela Cruz was born to Felicito Jose dela Cruz, an electrician (1914–1968), and Rita De Guzman dela Cruz, a laundry woman (1919–1989), the youngest of five brothers, on September 7, 1957.
+As described by dela Cruz's brother Celing, his early life went as follows.
 When his mother was pregnant, she didn't know until the doctor informed her, and when she gave birth, his size was "no bigger than a small Coke bottle".
 His premature state forced dela Cruz's parents to place him in a shoe box under a light as a rudimentary incubator, feeding him with a dropper.
-With a medical condition known as primordial dwarfism, it caused dela Cruz to reach the height of only 2 feet 9 inches (0.83 meters) tall.
+With a medical condition known as primordial dwarfism, it caused him to reach the height of only 2 feet 9 inches (0.83 meters) tall.
 Being devout Catholics, dela Cruz's mother showed their devotion to their faith by dressing and parading a young dela Cruz as Santo Niño each year for the annual Baclaran parade.
-Dela Cruz became popular in the neighborhood and his mother Rita felt he should become an actor.
+Dela Cruz became popular in the neighborhood and his mother felt he should become an actor.
 In 1968, dela Cruz's father died after falling down a ladder at work.

 According to Celing, as a child dela Cruz was fascinated with action films and started to study them.
 Neighbours of dela Cruz began to notice him climbing on clothing lines doing acrobatics and pull-ups.
 Dela Cruz joined karate classes, where he learned quickly, and impressed his instructor, so much so that the instructor would perform demonstrations with dela Cruz to promote the school.
 During one of these demonstrations, dela Cruz was noticed by producer and actor Peter Caballes of Liliw Productions.
 Dela Cruz's mother, who had a hard time raising five boys, allowed him and his wife Cora to take dela Cruz under their helm for an acting career.